apostrophecms/docs/docs/guide/piece-pages.md

 ## The show page template

 Show pages are the web pages for individual pieces, rendered from `show.html` templates.
+Instead of `data.page`, the template uses `data.piece` to access the piece data.

 Assuming our `article` piece type example has a single `main` area, it could look like this:

 ```django
 {# modules/article-page/views/show.html #}